 According to Simon Sinek, author, consultant and Ted Talker, it all starts with Why.
 He is famous for stating, that, in this post-mass market world, “People will buy Why you do something before they’ll buy What you do.”

 So…Why are you in business?
 What excites you?
 What gives you the most professional satisfaction?
-What stops you from chucking it all and getting a job at the Post Office?
+What stops you from chucking it all and driving for Uber?

 At one of my Branding Workshops, I asked these questions to the owner of a Beauty Salon.
 After some thought, she replied that she most enjoyed working with people who were down on their luck, divorced, or looking for work.
 She saw her purpose as giving them a new look and a fresh start.
 Her “Why” is empowerment through beauty, it emotionally connects her with her customers.